DFE-Digital/bat-design-history/app/posts/manage-school-placements/2025-04-30-testing-concepts-with-schools-and-providers.md

 As we did not see consistent themes emerge across this data, we recommended doing more research in this area, including sharing a survey with providers.

-## Round 14: ‘Provider Directory’ and iterated ‘Expression of Interest’
+## Round 14: Provider Directory and iterated ‘Expression of Interest’

 The need for schools to be able to find information to help them find providers in their local area, and learn about their ways of working, emerged in round 12.
-In this round, we tested the idea of a ‘Provider Directory’ with schools.
+In this round, we tested the idea of a Provider Directory with schools.
 We asked them to look at the following screens in a Figma prototype and give us their feedback on the information shown.
 We also asked whether there was any information missing they would find useful:

 ![Provider directory user flow](R14-PD.png "Provider directory user flow")